 Benefit Description You pay After the calendar year deductible Emergency Advantage Emergency or urgent care at a doctor's office In-network: 30% of our Plan allowance Emergency or urgent care at an urgent care center Emergency care as an outpatient in a hospital (Emergency Room), including doctors' services Out-of-network: 30% of our Plan allowance and any difference between our allowance and the billed amount.
 Services provided at a Walk in clinic or CVS MinuteClinic® In-network: \$0 per visit Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount.
-Not covered: Elective or non-emergency care All charges Telehealth services Advantage Teladoc consult In-network: \$49 until the deductible is met, 30% of the \$49 consult fee thereafter.
-Please see www.aetnafeds.com for information on Teladoc service.
-Out-of-network: No benefit.
-Must use Teladoc Note: Members will receive a Teladoc welcome kit explaining the benefit provider.
-Note: Teladoc is not available for phone service in Idaho (video consult only).
+Not covered: Elective or non-emergency care All charges Telehealth services Advantage Teladoc Health® consult In-network: 30% of the consult fee Out-of-network: No benefit.
+Must use Teladoc Health provider. • CVS Health Virtual Care TM consult In-network: \$55 until the deductible is met, \$0 per consult after the deductible.
+Out-of-network: Not available Please see www.aetnafeds.com/tools.php for information on medical and behavioral telehealth services.
+Members will receive a welcome kit explaining the telehealth benefits.
+Refer to Section 5(e) for behavioral health telehealth consults.
 Ambulance Advantage Aetna covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
 The following circumstances would be covered: 1.
 Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care to prevent serious harm); or In-network: 30% of our Plan allowance Out-of-network: 30% of our Plan allowance and any difference between our allowance and the billed amount.
 2. To transport a member from one hospital to another nearby hospital when the first hospital does not have the required services and/or facilities to treat the member; or 3.
 To transport a member from hospital to home, skilled nursing facility or nursing home when the member cannot be safely or adequately transported in another way without endangering the individual's health, whether or not such other transportation is actually available; or 4.
-To transport a member from home to hospital for medically necessary inpatient or outpatient treatment when an ambulance is required to safely and adequately transport the member. and adequately transport the member.
-Note: Air ambulance may be covered.
-Prior approval is required.
-All charges Note: Air ambulance may be covered.
-Prior approval is required.
-All charges Note: Air ambulance may be covered.
-Prior approval is required.
-Not covered: • Ambulance transportation to receive outpatient or inpatient services All charges
+To transport a member from home to hospital for medically necessary inpatient or outpatient treatment when an ambulance is required to safely and adequately transport the member. inpatient or outpatient treatment when an ambulance is required to safely

 Benefit Description You pay After the calendar year deductible Ambulance (cont.)
-Advantage Ambulance transportation for member convenience or for reasons that are not medically necessary All charges Note: Elective air ambulance transport, including facility-to-facility transfers, requires prior approval from the Plan.
+Advantage Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency All charges Ambulette service Air ambulance without prior approval • Ambulance transportation for member convenience or for reasons that are not medically necessary Note: Elective air ambulance transport, including facility-to-facility transfers, requires prior approval from the Plan.